Chinese Shar-Pei exercise & Fitness Guide

 Veterinary Care Schedule for Chinese Shar-Peis

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Chinese Shar-Pei.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings